 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water source(s): Nine wells that draw water from the upper San Pedro Watershed basin.
+Our water source(s):

+Three wells that withdraw from the Upper San Pedro Basin.

 Drinking Water Contaminants